 Looking back, I can only blame myself for being lazy and for being influenced so easily.
 This was because I did not do my own due diligence.

 Once I started owning up to my own actions and decisions, the stress in crypto investing became less.
 Perhaps because I am now spending a lot more time researching for any crypto project before I invest my hard-earned money in it.

 Crypto is a fast-moving space.
 Since this is a new industry, there are so many changes that are happening on a daily basis.

 Keep in mind that this is also a global type of investment and any major news could have an effect on your chosen crypto project.

 It’s OK to Take Profit

-One of the things that I have also learned in my experience is that it’s ok to take profit.
-Some people call others out for taking profit but remember, as I have said earlier, it’s your money, it,s your decision and it’s your accountability.
+One of the things that I have also learned in my experience is that it’s okay to make a profit.
+Some people call others out for taking profit but remember, as I have said earlier, it’s your money, it’s your decision and it’s your accountability.

-If you think (based on all the information available to you) that taking profit is the best decision for a particular time frame then do so.
+If you think (based on all the information available to you) that making a profit is the best decision for a particular time frame then do so.

 If you think that holding on to a token (again, based on the information that you have gathered) is a better option, then do that.

-No one knows what the future holds and it’s ok to think about the present moment, especially if the profit will be used for something very important in your life.
+No one knows what the future holds and it’s okay to think about the present moment, especially if the profit will be used for something very important in your life.